-Both the regular and long-wheelbase versions of the redesigned, fifth-generation Range Rover are expected on sale in late 2021 as 2022 models.
-A new Range Rover Sport should also be coming, likely one year after the regular Range Rover.
+Both the regular and long-wheelbase versions of the redesigned, fifth-generation Range Rover are expected on sale in late 2022 as 2023 models.
+A new Range Rover Sport is also coming, likely one year after the regular Range Rover.

-Underpinning the vehicle will be Land Rover's new MLA (Modular Longitudinal Architecture) platform that's also out testing in a redesigned Jaguar XJ.
+Underpinning the vehicle will be Land Rover's new MLA (Modular Longitudinal Architecture) platform.
 It was previously thought the platform would debut in the redesigned Defender but Land Rover went with an evolution of the D7 platform instead for the off-roader.
 The D7 platform underpins the current Range Rover and Range Rover Sport, as well as the Discovery.

-The MLA platform has been designed to fit battery-electric powertrains and will eventually underpin most models from the Jaguar and Land Rover brands.
+The MLA platform has been designed to fit battery-electric powertrains and will eventually underpin most models from Land Rover (sister brand Jaguar will rely on its own bespoke platform for its future dedicated EV range).
 The platform will also be lighter than the aluminum-intensive D7 platform.

-As for powertrains, expect the redesigned Range Rover to feature the inline-6 engine and mild-hybrid system that was just introduced in the current Range Rover for 2020.
-The setup is good for 355 horsepower and 365 pound-feet of torque in base P360 guise and 395 hp and 406 lb-ft in sportier P400 guise.
+As for powertrains, expect the redesigned Range Rover to feature the inline-6 engine and mild-hybrid system that was introduced in the current Range Rover for 2020.
+The setup is good for 355 hp and 365 lb-ft of torque in base P360 guise and 395 hp and 406 lb-ft in sportier P400 guise.